rschristopher/rschristopher.github.io/src/custody/creating-keys/dice-and-paper.md

 ```

 This almost feels like cheating,
- but it's a nice reminder to include the BIP-39 words
+ but it's a nice reminder to include the BIP-39 word list
  on your secure airgapped computer.
  However you do it, manually or using the airgapped computer,
  you should now have all 24 words of your seed phrase.